Ben Aaronovitch Books In Order – Complete List of Novels

 The books are part urban fantasy part magic-infused police procedural with a very British flair.
 The main character of the series, Peter Grant, is a Police Constable and a magician’s apprentice.
 He is also the biracial son of a jazz musician and an African immigrant.
 His humor is engaging and very personal to him.
 Some of the lines in the book make you really laugh out loud.

-Before publishing Midnight Riot, the author gave it the work title Magic Cops.
+Before publishing Midnight Riot, Ben Aaronovitch gave it the title Magic Cops.
 It would have been a TV story, however, after he watched the new (at the time) Dresden Files TV show by SciFi, he realized that the two characters are very similar, so he put the TV idea aside.

-Next, he read the Dresden Files book and noted too many similarities between Harry and Peter’s storylines, so Ben had to rethink his strategy, lest he is called a literary thief.
-He even had to change the magic Peter was used to be different from Harry’s complex magic system.
+Next, he read the Dresden Files book and noted too many similarities between Harry and Peter’s storylines, so Ben had to rethink his strategy, lest he be called a literary thief.
+He even had to change the magic Peter Grant used to be different from Harry’s complex magic system.

-Initially, he wrote Peter as a woman with parents from Jamaica.
-However, as the character grew, Ben realized that the main role best suited a man.
+Initially, he wrote Peter Grant as a woman with parents from Jamaica.
+However, as the character grew, Ben realized that the main role was best suited for a man.

 However, a lot of folklore is also included in the books.
 For example, The Goddess of the Thames is a Nigerian immigrant.
 Father Thames is an old guy who was around during the Romano-Celt times who has returned after being away since the 19th Century.

-In addition to his novelizations, Aaronovitch also wrote several Doctor Who comic strips for the magazine Doctor Who Magazine in the late 1980s and early 1990s.
+In addition to his Peter Grant series novelizations, Aaronovitch also wrote several Doctor Who comic strips for the magazine Doctor Who Magazine in the late 1980s and early 1990s.
 These strips include The Mark of Mandragora, The Good Soldier, Prologue, The Fallen, and The Chameleon Factor.

 Ben Aaronovitch’s contributions to the Doctor Who universe – Doctor Who and Doctor Who New Adventures series – have been well-received by fans and critics alike, and his work is considered an important part of the show’s legacy.

-The author is currently living in Wimbledon and is full time working on his urban fantasy mystery series.
-He was alsoinvolved with Cityread in London, an event which is celebrated each April, where people read one book a month.
+The author is currently living in Wimbledon and is full-time working on his urban fantasy mystery series.
+He was also involved with Cityread in London, an event that is celebrated each April, where people read one book a month.
 Rivers of London was part of one such month where people would read only that book in London.
 Of course, the fact that the book title has “London” in it helped as well.

 It seems to me that he likes the covers of Czech editions when he keeps them in the picture.
 I also like Czech graphics more than English editions.